-This easy balsamic sheet pan pork tenderloin with Brussels sprouts cooks entirely in the oven and is ready in just about 30 minutes!
+This easy sheet pan dinner features balsamic pork tenderloin with Brussels sprouts.
+Cooks entirely in the oven and is ready in just about 30 minutes!

 If you are looking for a super easy, but delicious dinner, look no further than this sheet pan pork tenderloin!

 Sheet pan meals are always welcome here and I especially love this one, as there is very little prep time.
 No need to even sear the pork!

 The always tender pork tenderloin is topped with balsamic glaze, so it’s guaranteed to have great colour even without searing.
 Alongside the pork there is roasted Brussels sprouts, with added apple, pecans and dried cranberries.

 While I enjoy this dish any time, I think it’s especially suited for a Fall dinner, with the cranberry and apple with the Brussels sprouts.
 And it’s ready in just about 30 minutes!

 Pork Tenderloin – Any size of pork tenderloin will work here, A very large pork tenderloin may need a few more minutes in the oven.

 Balsamic Glaze – I am such a fan of bottled Balsamic Glaze.
 And in case you’re wondering if it has lots of extra ingredients that we can’t pronounce, let me assure you it doesn’t.
 It’s simply balsamic vinegar and some cane sugar reduced to syrupy goodness.

 If you don’t have bottled, you can make your own by reducing regular balsamic vinegar and a bit of brown sugar in a small saucepan and simmering until it is syrupy.